manuchandel/SportProgramming/codechef/README.md

-Questions practiced by me on codechef in easy section
+Questions solved by me on codechef during various contests and practice sessions